Theory of the Lamb shift and Fine Structure in muonic $\mathrm{^4He}$ ions and the muonic $\mathrm{^3He-^4He}$ Isotope Shift: Two-photon exchange

-However, expressing the elastic part of the TPE using only the Friar moment does not account for relativistic-recoil corrections \cite{Carlson:2017:PC} (see \textit{option \OMART}).
+However, expressing the elastic part of the TPE using only the Friar moment does not account for relativistic recoil corrections \cite{Carlson:2017:PC} (see \textit{option \OMART}).

-\textit{Option \OBORIE}: The Friar moment contribution can also be parameterized proportional to the third power of the nuclear rms charge radius as $C\times \ra^3$, where $C$ is a factor which depends on the model for the radial charge distribution.\\Borie gives a coefficient of $C = 1.40(4)\mev/\fm^3$ (p.\,14 of \cite{Borie:2014:arxiv_v7}).
+\textit{Option \OBORIE}: The Friar moment contribution can be parameterized proportional to the third power of the nuclear rms charge radius as $C\times \ra^3$, where $C$ is a factor which depends on the model for the radial charge distribution.\\Borie gives a coefficient of $C = 1.40(4)\mev/\fm^3$ (p.\,14 of \cite{Borie:2014:arxiv_v7}).
 It is valid for a Gaussian charge distribution which is a good assumption for the helium-4 nucleus.
 The given uncertainty is an estimate of possible deviations from the Gaussian charge distribution \cite{Borie:PC:2017}.
 For the nuclear charge distribution Borie uses the charge radius $\ra = 1.681(4)\fm$ from Sick \cite{Sick:2008:rad_4He} and obtains

-In principle one can benefit from this option by using the charge radius as a free parameter which will be determined by the measurement of the Lamb shift.
+In addition to this value from Borie, the more recent results of Refs.\,\cite{Ji:2014:FewBodySyst} and \cite{Sick:2014:HeZemach} lead to slightly improved theoretical and experimental values of $C=1.38(3)$ and $C=1.41(2)$, respectively, which are all in agreement with one another \cite{NevoDinur:PC:2018}.
+In principle one can benefit from \textit{option \OBORIE} by using the charge radius as a free parameter which will be determined by the measurement of the Lamb shift.
 This has initially been done in $\mu$p \cite{Pohl:2010:Nature_mup1}.
 The limiting uncertainty in \MuFourHe, however, comes from the coefficient which is why this option is not attractive until a better value for the coefficient is available.

 \textit{Option \OMART}: The Friar moment contribution can be calculated by directly using form factor (FF) parameterizations in momentum space.\\ Martynenko did the calculation for Gaussian and Dipole electric FF parameterizations due to their closed analytical form, following the work of Friar~\cite{Friar:1977:PRC16_1540}.
 Using a charge radius of $r_\alpha = 1.676(8)$\,fm, Martynenko with Eqs.\,(62) and (63) in \cite{Krutov:2014:JETP120_73} determines an energy contribution of